gs1803/Stock-Market-Analyzer/README.md

 # STOCK MARKET ANALYZER
 ## Created by gs1803
-### Python Version: 3.10.4
+### Python Version: 3.10.8
 The stock market analyzer creates graphs and contains a list of all the tickers.
 There are several types of graphs relevant to stock market analysis and the list of tickers can be sorted by industry.
-The analyzer also shows dividends, splits, and analyst recommendations to buy/sell etc.
+The analyzer also shows dividends, splits, and analyst recommendations to buy/sell etc. It also creates a correlation table of the adj closes for the tickers in SP500.

 ### DEPENDENCIES
 (pip install)